 Outreach to potential manufacturing, technology, and community partners.

-Letters addressing healthcare access, the Tatiana Schlossburg Health Accords, and the human stories that drive community wellness.
+Letters addressing healthcare access and community wellness.

 Legal counsel and advisory outreach.